zenhack/tempest/README.md

 # Running

-At present, tempest has no user interface, and no way to install apps or create grains; to experiment with it you must separately arrange a suitable grain storage directory and populate the database.
+At present, tempest has no way to install apps or create grains; to experiment with it you must separately arrange a suitable grain storage directory and populate the database.
 The easiest way to do this is to point it at an existing sandstorm installation, and import database info using `sandstorm-import-tool`, per above.

 `tempest` should be run as the user and group chosen by the via the `--user` and --group` flags to `./configure` (by default both